VAMDC/DocJavaTools/TAPValidator/source/devdoc.rst

 GUI operation
 ++++++++++++++

-GUI is implemented in *org.vamdc.validator.gui.MainFrame* and it's controller.
+GUI is implemented in *org.vamdc.validator.gui.MainFrame* and its controller.
 Most of the main window panels are implemented in separate classes.

 When initialized, GUI asks the IO controller for a list of restrictables, supported by selected source, displays it and